Secrets Revealed: How To Find Investors And Impress Them

 Takeaway #1.
 How the founding team comes across is important

-I asked the panel to think about their most recent investments and what stood out about the startup that compelled them to invest.
+I asked the panel to think about their most recent investments and what stood out about the start-up that compelled them to invest.
 One of the clearest reasons investors invest is the founding team.

 The panel stressed how important it is that the founding team are good at selling, and that the way they communicate their idea, vision and plan is important.
 They also look for traits in the founder(s) that demonstrate they would be capable of leading a fast growing, scaling business, such as inspiring people with your vision for the future, a willingness to adapt and try things different ways and the ability to lead a team, especially as the business and team grows).